 - Your plan’s Medicare contract changes

-Adjusting your current plan is capable of occurring once one of these or other Qualifying Life Events occur.
+Adjusting your present plan is capable of occurring once one of these or other Qualifying Life Events occur.
 This may include switching to Medicare Advantage Plan or adding Medicare Supplement Insurance.
-The Medicare Group is here to help if you are interested in finding the right options for your long-term health when you lost insurance and need Medicare near NJ.
+When you’re ready to find the right choices for your long-term health if you need help with special Medicare enrollment near New Jersey, the Medicare Group is here to help.

-- Visiting a specialist may require a referral
+- Visiting a specialist might require a referral

-- There are different out of pocket costs for different plans
+- Different plans come with different out of pocket costs

-Do I Need Medicare Supplement Insurance in In New Jersey?
+Why Do I Need Medi Gap Insurance in NJ?

 Medicare Insurance In The News